Vlad-disc/hexlet-js/README.md

-Myt first project on Hexlet!
+My first project on Hexlet!